 I am pretty outspoken with family and friends about how these disorders affect him and our family dynamics.
-His success stems from the people in his life understanding how he functions in this world, not how this world expects him to function in it.
-I try to educate them to not compare him to “kids his age” but rather accept where he is in his development.
+His success stems from the people in his life, understanding how he functions in this world, not how this world expects him to function in it.
+I try to educate them to not compare him to “kids his age” but instead accept where he is in his development.

 I recently asked a group of moms, who have kids with special needs or know of kids with special needs, what are some important points they believe friends and family members need to know.